IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 Logging at the `debug` level will provide messages showing thge URLs before and after the override.

-When the Streams domain is running inside of Kubernetes, and the Streams metric export is running outside of the Kubernetes cluster, Kubernetes Service Objects are used to map external facing hostnames and ports to internal pod hosts (ip address) and ports.
+When Streams metric export is running outside of the Kubernetes/OpenShift cluster hosting Streams, Kubernetes Service Objects and OpenShift routes are used to map external facing hostnames and ports to internal pod hosts (ip address) and ports.
 The JMX HTTP Host and Port override arguments can be used to get around this issue.
-Provide the Kubernetes external cluster hostname and the NodePort of the service as the arguments for Streams Metric Exporter.
+Provide the Kubernetes external cluster hostname and the NodePort of the service or the OpenShift Route DNS name as the arguments for Streams Metric Exporter.

 # Prometheus Integration